raeeba/Red-Team/README.md

 # Georges AMO Web Application
 This project was developed as part of the 420-436-VA System Development and 420-411-VA eCommerce courses at Vanier College.

-Our team created a web application for Georges AMO, a construction business based in Quebec.
+Our team, the Red Team, created a web application for Georges AMO, a construction business based in Quebec.
 The application's primary function is to be an **Inventory Management System**, however it also includes other features, such as an **Employee Management System**, and a **Calculator**.

 The web application implements: